gishsteven/Toy-VFS/README.md

 ## Overview
-1. A kernel module interfaces with the VFS or Linux and redirects all calls to your toy file system which must be implemented in User space.
+1. :white_check_mark: A kernel module interfaces with the VFS or Linux and redirects all calls to your toy file system which must be implemented in User space.
 2. Your toy file system implements a simple, flat file system that can create files and keep its attributes in a root directory.
-3. Your file system can be mounted like any other file system in Linux.
+3. :white_check_mark: Your file system can be mounted like any other file system in Linux.
 4. You must be able to read/write to your files.
 And files must reflect such operations.
 5. You must maintain basic metadata for your files.
 6. A linux kernel module that captures file system requests addressed to your file system and forwards them to user-space program.